”צדק צדק תרדוף“ (דברים טז, כ)

 A conversation is recorded in the Talmud regarding seemingly undeserved suffering.
 The discussion opens with our tendency to assume that suffering is deserved: “if one sees afflictions come to him, he should examine his deeds.”
 However, it is acknowledged that there are limits to this approach; sometimes one simply can’t find anything—any action done or not done—that might have brought about the undesirable result.
 In such cases, the sufferer can only accept that his afflictions are for another reason, “for God chastises those He loves”.
 These “afflictions of love” may have very different reasons than any we can think up.
 Perhaps the affliction is actually pointing the way for us to become something other than we were.
 Perhaps it is equipping us for our future, rather than paying out our past.

-And so we find the following aggadah which describes Moshe’s vision of the death of the great sage R’ Akiva at the hands of the Romans:
+And so we find the following story which describes Moshe’s glimpse into the future, where he encounters the great sage R’ Akiva:

 Moshe Rabbenu asked God why He was putting crowns on the letters of the Torah.
 God told Moshe, “Many generations from now, there will be a man named Akiva ben Yosef, who will expound mountains upon mountains of rulings based on every point of every crown.”